BorisPerc/MediaApps/README.md

 CREATE DATABASE deepsound;

-CREATE USER 'ampache'@'localhost' identified by 'password';
+CREATE USER 'deepsound'@'localhost' identified by 'password';

 GRANT ALL PRIVILEGES ON deepsound.* to 'deepsound'@'localhost';